Is Broccoli the New Carrot? Fighting AMD for Healthier Vision

 One great thing to come out of this study is that we now know that the right amounts of I3C can indeed prevent AMD.
 What’s left to figure out is how to apply it to a cure for AMD.

 Simply eating broccoli or ingesting I3C tablets is not enough.
-Further studies need to be done to effectively treat AMD, but this new discovery could potentially bring us one step closer towards finding this long awaited cure.
+Further studies need to be done to treat AMD effectively, but this new discovery could potentially bring us one step closer to finding this long-awaited cure.

 What this also means is that there might be other compounds hidden in our food that may be able to prevent other age-related vision conditions.
 The new study has opened a whole bunch of new doors for potentially treating age-related vision diseases.
 All that needs to be done is a little more research.